thorstenkracht/PySpectra/README.md

 # PySpectra
 A Python version of Spectra

-this project is in a very, very early state
+This project is in a very, very early state.